Legal

 7. Retention

 Data is kept only as long as necessary for the purpose it was collected.
 Account sessions, temporary verification codes, reset tokens, and temporary authentication states are short-lived. .SREC.
 ID data is retained while the ID exists or while needed for security, abuse prevention, or legal purposes.
 Platform verification records are retained while the link exists or while needed for moderation, account recovery, abuse prevention, or audit purposes.
-Provider authorization states are short-lived, and .SREC. does not intentionally retain long-lived provider access tokens for normal account linking unless a future provider feature clearly requires it and the privacy information is updated accordingly.
+Provider authorization states are short-lived, and Srev's Crew does not intentionally retain long-lived provider access tokens for normal account linking unless a future provider feature clearly requires it and the privacy information is updated accordingly.
 Newsletter preferences are retained until changed by the user or removed with the account.
-Contest entries, suggestion records, EC vote records, public vote records, and reward-related review data are retained while needed to run the event or workflow, resolve disputes, prevent abuse, document rewards, or protect .SREC. legally.
-Tickets, support chat messages, community profile data, public channel messages, friend requests, flags, attachments, audit logs, moderation records, legal acknowledgement records, staff applications, review decisions, and enforcement records may be retained longer where needed for appeals, safety, accountability, repeat abuse detection, staff oversight, or legal protection.
+Contest entries, suggestion records, EC vote records, public vote records, and reward-related review data are retained while needed to run the relevant community workflow, resolve disputes, prevent abuse, document rewards, or protect Srev's Crew legally.
+Birthday correction tickets and their identity-evidence uploads are deleted after acceptance or rejection.
+Other tickets, support chat messages, community profile data, public channel messages, friend requests, flags, attachments, audit logs, moderation records, custom-battle command, vote, room, and restriction records, legal acknowledgement records, staff applications, review decisions, and enforcement records may be retained longer where needed for appeals, safety, accountability, repeat abuse detection, staff oversight, or legal protection.
+Custom-battle operational data may be kept briefly for live-room operation, while moderation outcomes, Custom Battle ban records, unban records, command results, and appeal-relevant logs may be kept longer where needed to prove what happened, prevent repeated abuse, handle appeals, or maintain staff accountability.
 Hashed IP access restrictions are retained while active and in limited admin audit history where needed to document security decisions.
-Rejected tickets are not automatically deleted.
+Rejected tickets are not automatically deleted unless a specific flow, such as birthday correction, states that deletion is part of the process.

 8. Your Rights